 Note: I get commissions for purchases made through links in this post.

-If you’re already fairly certain that this is the scope for you, click this link to see the X-Sight II HD 5-20x Riflescope at Amazon.
+If you’re already fairly certain that this is the scope for you, just click the link below.

 If you’d like more information first, read on.
 The links in the box below will take you to a specific section of this article.
 Otherwise, you can just scroll and read it as it comes.